muke1908/slot-machine-demo/README.md

 - Supports bias in each reel.
 - Configurable pay tables (`./config/paytable`)
 - Balance indicator.
 - Debug mode - debug mode will allow you to set a *symbol* at any position in each *reel*.
-However, the wining combination will be decided based on the paytable configuration.
+However, the wining combination will be decided based on the pay table configuration.

 ## Configs